"I speak for the building, as the building has no voice"

 What do we do?

 We work mainly on Protected Structures and Recorded Monuments in Ireland, giving a service that helps owners of Ireland's built heritage develop and protect their properties.
 This can mean simply writing Conservation Reports, preparation of full Conservation Plans or help with applications and administration of grants.

 For guidance in the development of Heritage Buildings, whether it is achieving Planning Permission on Protected Structures, help with grant applications, Ministerial Consent for work on Monuments or buildings with Protection Orders, for the preparation of Architectural Heritage Impact Assessments or Conservation Plans please contact us and we will try to help.

-As a small group of professional Engineers and Archaeolosists with considerable practical experience in Conservation Projects we are able to bring economical, practical and focussed skills to accelerate your project.
+As an Engineer with considerable practical experience in Conservation Projects we are able to bring economical, practical and focussed skills to accelerate your project.

 Avoid Planning Problems